Kvenli/FCC-challenges/README.md

 12. Where do I Belong:
 A function that takes an array and its contents(only numbers) and reorder them from minor to greater, compares these values with its second parameter and determinates which value in the index is greater than or equal to it, returns back the index of the latter.

+13. Mutations:
+A function that takes an array with two sub-arrays containing strings and compares them.
+If all the letters of the second array match the ones in the first one return 'True', otherwise 'False'.
+The code takes uppercase and lowercase letters as the same.